dmort27/epitran/README.md

 - ```character_category``` is defined as part of the Unicode standard ([Chapter 4](http://www.unicode.org/versions/Unicode8.0.0/ch04.pdf#G134153)).
 It consists of a single, uppercase letter from the set {'L', 'M', 'N', 'P', 'S', 'Z', 'C'}..
 The most frequent of these are 'L' (letter), 'N' (number), 'P' (punctuation), and 'Z' (separator [including separating white space]).
 - ```is_upper``` consists only of integers from the set {0, 1}, with 0 indicating lowercase and 1 indicating uppercase.
 - The integer in ```in_ipa_punc_space``` is an index to a list of known characters/segments such that, barring degenerate cases, each character or segment is assignmed a unique and globally consistant number.
 In cases where a character is encountered which is not in the known space, this field has the value -1.
-- The length of the list ```phonological_feature_vector``` should be constant for any instantiation of the class (it is based on the number of features defined in panphon) but is--in principles--variable.
+- The length of the list ```phonological_feature_vector``` should be constant for any instantiation of the class (it is based on the number of features defined in panphon) but is--in principle--variable.
 The integers in this list are drawn from the set {-1, 0, 1}, with -1 corresponding to '-', 0 corresponding to '0', and 1 corresponding to '+'.
 For characters with no IPA equivalent, all values in the list are 0.

 ## <a name='language-support'></a>Language Support